Can You Drive a New Car Home Without Insurance?

 How to Get Same-Day Car Insurance Instantly

 Getting car insurance the same day you buy a vehicle is not only possible — it's the norm.
-Most major insurers allow you to bind coverage entirely online in under 30 minutes.
+Most major insurers allow you to bind coverage entirely online in under 30 minutes, with digital proof of insurance delivered immediately via email or app.

 Step-by-Step: Getting Covered Before You Drive Off